Updated on August 25th, 2022 by Bob Ciura

-In the past 10 years, DVY has generated a total annualized return of 13.3%, more than 10 percentage points higher than AGG.
+In the past 10 years, DVY has generated a total annualized return of 11.8%, nearly 10 percentage points higher than AGG.
 As a result, the dividend stocks vs. bonds battle seems to have a clear winner, at least as far as the past decade goes.

 There are two reasons why we remain far more bullish on dividend stocks than on bonds:

 - Dividend stocks have delivered higher absolute returns than bonds during all meaningful time periods.
 Sometimes, ‘risk-adjusted returns’ aren’t the most important metric if they expose you to the risk of compounding your wealth at rates that are highly inadequate.
 As an example, the 10-year U.S. Treasury bond yields about 3% while many high-quality dividend stocks have higher dividend yields.

 - We are coming to the end of a multi-decade bull market in bonds.
 Bond prices fall while interest rates rise, and it is likely the Federal Reserve will raise interest rates moving forward as the pandemic ends.
 This means that the next several years are not likely to be kind to bond investors.